backdoordetectors/backdoordetectors.github.io/index.md

 ## Compare with baseline backdoor detector in the real world {#baseline}

-We compare our MORPHING method with Baseline one demonstrate the effectiveness of our proposed method.
+We compare our MORPHING method with the baseline (using digital stamping technique) to demonstrate the effectiveness of our proposed method.

 &nbsp;